By Nyesha Stone

 The music echoed through the gym as the ball bounced from one side of the court to the other.
 Antonio Holmes—a member of the community and founder of the brand Tone Da’ Man (TDM), created and hosted TDM’s First Annual Charity Basketball game.

 Holmes is known for giving back within his community.
 Every year him and his friends have a food drive for the holidays.
-He throws this event to celebrate his “Jordan Year,” his 23rd birthday, and to also raise money for Bianca Williams.
+He had this event to celebrate his “Jordan Year,” his 23rd birthday, and to also raise money for Bianca Williams.

 “I just wanted to do something different for the community,” Holmes said.
 “Just to do my part in giving back.”